Examples

 {

 }An agent discovering this file knows where to find the terms.
-Proceeding with a transaction after discovering the terms constitutes affirmative consent — the same legal basis as browsewrap/clickwrap agreements.
+Proceeding with a transaction after discovering the terms constitutes affirmative consent — consistent with the legal framework for browsewrap/clickwrap agreements under U.S. law (UETA § 14, E-SIGN) and EU law (E-Commerce Directive 2000/31/EC, eIDAS).

-Adding a contentHash makes the terms provable.
+Adding a atrHash makes the terms provable.
 Any party can download the document, compute SHA-256, and verify the hash matches.

 {